Dovyski/cvui/README.md

 - Friendly and C-like API (no classes/objects, etc);
 - Easily render components without worrying about their position (using rows/columns);
 - Simple (yet powerful) mouse API;
-- Modest number of UI components (11 in total).
+- Modest number of UI components (11 in total);
+- Available in C++ and Python (pure implementation, no bindings).

 Build
 -----
 cvui is a header-only lib that does not require a build.
-Just add `cvui.h` to your project and you are ready to go.
+Just add `cvui.h` (or `cvui.py`) to your project and you are ready to go.
 The only dependency is OpenCV (version `2.x` or `3.x`), which you are probably using already.

 Usage
 -----
 Check the [online documentation](https://dovyski.github.io/cvui) or the [examples](https://github.com/Dovyski/cvui/tree/master/example) folder to learn how to use cvui.
-The general idea is the following:
+The general usage in C++ and Python is shown below.

+Usage in C++:
 ```cpp
 #include <opencv2/opencv.hpp>